Cinnamon Sugar Donuts! Oh and guess what… they’re vegan, gluten free and refined sugar free…. i got you.

 So enough rambling on, I think it’s time for you to bake up a batch of these delicious gluten free, refined sugar free and vegan donuts!
 Yum Yum Yum!!!

-- 2 flax eggs, 2 Tbsp ground flax seed + 4 Tbsp filtered water
+- 2 flax eggs, 2 tablespoon ground flax seed + 4 tablespoon filtered water

 - 1 cup gluten free all purpose flour, I used Bob’s Red Mill 1-to-1 Gluten Free Baking Flour

 - 1 cup coconut sugar